faterium/faterium-node/README.md

 ### Connect with Polkadot-JS Apps Front-end

-Once the node template is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
-[Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node template.
+Once the faterium node is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
+[Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local faterium node.

 ### Multi-Node Local Testnet

 If you want to see the multi-node consensus algorithm in action, refer to our [Simulate a network tutorial](https://docs.substrate.io/tutorials/get-started/simulate-network/).

-## Template Structure
+## Structure

 A Substrate project such as this consists of a number of components that are spread across a few directories.